sheltermanager/asm3/src/static/pages/manual/_sources/generaldiary.rst.txt

 .. image:: images/diary_add.png

-To add a new diary note to the system, navigate to :menuselection:`ASM --> Add Diary Note`.
+To add a new diary note to the system, navigate to :menuselection:`ASM --> Diary --> Add Diary Note`.

 You will be presented with the diary note screen.
 The first thing to fill in is